ElizabethThompson98/ElizabethThompson98.github.io/README.md

             margin: 20px; /* Add some margin to the body to provide space */
             display: flex;
-            flex-wrap: wrap; /* Allow items to wrap to the next line if needed */ }
+            flex-wrap: wrap; /* Allow items to wrap to the next line if needed */
+            align-items: flex-start; /* Align items at the start of the flex container */ }

         .column {